CumpsD/second-brain/Shooting/Maintenance/Bolt Action Rifle.md

 * Let it soak for 5 minutes.
 * Push dry patches through the bore until they come out clean.
 * Repeat if needed.
+* Apply a very thin layer of oil inside the bore and run after with a clean patch to remove any excess.

 ### Cleaning a carbon ring (optional)